-The BBC has a responsibility to ensure that audiences have enough information on which to judge if a programme is likely to be one they want to watch or listen to, or if it is suitable for their children to watch and see.
-The Watershed is one clear and widely understood indicator for Television, but there are instances when additional information is necessary.
+The BBC has a responsibility to ensure that audiences have enough information on which to judge if a programme is likely to be one they want to watch or listen to, or if it is suitable for their children to see and hear.
+The Watershed is one clear and widely understood indicator for television, but there are instances when additional information is necessary.

 Whenever a programme contains material that might be offensive to significant numbers of viewers or listeners, consideration should be given to specific signposting for the material or broadcasting a warning.
-Such presentation announcements are often useful and sometimes vital.
-Such signposts should be clear and factual, not an instruction to turn off.
-On television, the content should not be inappropriately graphic.

-Signposts of this type should not usually be required for most pre-watershed programmes.
+Signposts of this type should not usually be required for most pre-Watershed programmes.
 However, when there is a risk that the audience may be taken by surprise, they should be alerted - for example, about a particularly graphic news report.
-Advice can be sought from the relevant Presentation Department.
-Programme billings in Radio Times, Ceefax and other publicity material are useful as an additional means of signposting.
+Advice can be sought from the relevant presentation department, programme billings in Radio Times, Ceefax and other publicity material are useful as an additional means of signposting.